 Currently, my main focus is my work at CityNews Calgary as a web writer, along with completing my communications degree at UCalgary.

-I made a lot of changes in my life, and there are times that I feel rather old to “start over” so to speak, but I don’t regret it as I am taking charge of my own life, and I am grateful for the support that has come my way.
-Some hobbies of mine are writing, reading, boxing, playing guitar and singing.
+I made a lot of changes in my life, and there are times where I feel too old to “start over” so to speak, but I don’t regret it.
+I am taking charge of my own life, and I am grateful for the support that has come my way.
+Some hobbies of mine are writing, reading, boxing, exercising, playing guitar, and singing.